 - Lost Productivity: if employees have to focus on dealing with sexual harassment, the attention they are able to give work may be significantly diminished.

-- High Employee Turnover: A hostile work environment may lead to a high employee turnover.
+- High Employee Turnover: A hostile work environment may lead to a high employee turnover and cause negative effects of gender imbalance in the workplace.
 Employees who do not leave may be overburdened or distracted by having to train replacement employees.

 - Damaged Morale: A hostile work environment can lower the morale of those directly affected, which can also lead to widespread discontent throughout the workplace.